Some info about us

 He holds a Ph.D. and two masters’ degrees in Psychology and International Development, and Post-Graduate diplomas in WASH, and Health Education.
 He is a trained SRN.

-Dr. Slaughter-Acey is an Assistant Professor in the Department of Health Systems & Sciences Research in the College of Nursing & Health Professions at Drexel University.
-She also has a secondary appointment in the Department of Epidemiology & Biostatistics located in the School of Public Health.
+Dr. Slaughter-Acey is an Assistant Professor in the Division of Epidemiology and Community Health, School of Public Health at University of Minnesota, Minneapolis.
 As an epidemiologist Dr. Slaughter has been investigating the biological, social, and behavioral aspects of women’s and children’s health, and how these aspects affect their quality of life for over 15 years.
 Her research primarily focuses on environmental (both social and physical) and psychosocial factors that contribute to women’s health across the life course, with particular emphasis on the reproductive and perinatal health of marginalize and/or underserved populations.
 Dr. Slaughter-Acey's contributions to science fall within the following two domains: 1) The use and integration of socioecological and life-course approaches to study of maternal and child health (MCH) and health equity; and 2) Investigating the effectiveness of maternal and child health interventions aimed at improving pregnancy outcomes overall and/or reducing MCH health disparities.
 Her research related to the first domain currently involves the examination of the intersectionality of race, class, and skin color in relation to Black women's perinatal health outcomes using existing data sources.
 Dr. Slaughter-Acey's research associated with the second domain has focused on investigating the effectiveness of perinatal health interventions such as prenatal case management or home visiting programs, prenatal care, and currently postpartum maternal care.
+Before joining the faculty at the University of Minnesota, Dr. Slaughter-Acey was Assistant Professor at Department of Health Systems & Sciences Research in the College of Nursing & Health Professions with a secondary appointment in the Department of Epidemiology & Biostatistics located in the School of Public Health at Drexel University.

 Dr. Slaughter-Acey received her Master of Public Health in Maternal and Child Health from Tulane University, School of Public Health & Tropical Medicine in 2002 and her Doctorate of Philosophy in Maternal and Child Health Epidemiology from the University of Illinois at Chicago, School of Public Health in 2010.
 Her dissertation research illustrated how a measure of dosage is key when evaluating the effectiveness of MCH programs, such as prenatal home visiting, in reducing adverse birth outcomes as these programs often created individualized care plans for women enrolled.
 Additionally, Dr. Slaughter-Acey completed a T32 NIH post-doctoral fellowship in Perinatal and Social Epidemiology in 2013 at Michigan State University.
 As a postdoctoral fellow her work focused on etiology of cerebral palsy, the interaction of racial discrimination and depression on preterm birth, the examination of racial discrimination and coping mechanism on entry into prenatal care, and the influence of socioeconomic mobility on fetal growth.